|

 Train from London to Edinburgh Comparison

-So, now that you’ve seen what each train offers, here’s a quick comparison below to help you decide which the best train from London to Edinburgh is based on speed, comfort and price:
+So, now that you’ve seen what each train offers, here’s a quick comparison below to help you decide which is the best train from London to Edinburgh based on speed, comfort and price:

 The Caledonian Sleeper is in a league of its own.
 As one of the top luxury train experiences in the UK, it can’t really compare.
-Ride the Caledonian Sleeper FOR the journey itself.
-Plus you have the added benefit of travelling through the night.

 READ MORE: Visiting Scotland Without a Car in 2025: the Ultimate Guide